ofirmanor/nicetable/README.md

 # nicetable
 * A clean and elegant way to print text tables in Python with minimal boilerplate code.
-* Built with modern Python (including type annotations) and have extensive test suite.
+* Built with modern Python (including type annotations) and has an extensive test suite.
 Requires Python 3.6 and up.

 ## Basics
 Typical usage includes: